dkeathley/JPyBook-6.S097-IAP-Ultrafast-Photonics-Text/_sources/intro.md

 ## Course Materials

 Course materials can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1PLPXFHaRfZv0kEO8l_J4AB7U0dIZcLFk?usp=share_link).
 There you will find archived content from last years course (also joint with UC Davis), as well as content for this ongoing course (lecture notes, videos, etc).

+You can also find materials on the [UC Davis Canvas course page](https://canvas.ucdavis.edu/). **If you did not receive access to any of this material, please let me know via Slack or email.**

 ## Course Credit